We're Dressing Like A Grandpa This Season

 Now, though, we're turning to another grandparent for sartorial brownie points.
 Gone are the trappings of lady-of-the-manor femininity; for AW19 it’s all about old man dressing.
-Borrow your grandad’s slacks and reading glasses, add a sweater vest, upsize your current cardi and replace dainty mules with chunky brogues.
-There are no strict rules but silhouettes are generally slouchy, shades of grey have replaced beige, and comfort comes first (ideal for cosying up as autumn settles in).
+Borrow your grandad’s slacks and reading glasses, add a sweater vest, upsize your current cardi and replace dainty mules with chunky oxfords.
+There are no strict rules, but silhouettes are generally slouchy, shades of gray have replaced beige, and comfort comes first (ideal for cozying up as autumn settles in).

 Advertisement

-We’re looking to JW Anderson, Victoria Beckham and Preen for heritage argyle knits, ASAI and Alexachung for tweed blazers, and high street favourites COS and Arket for relaxed trousers.
-Mainstays like Grenson and Churches are the places to find your last-forever brogues, although the high street has plenty of leather and vegan alternatives, too.
+We’re looking to JW Anderson, Victoria Beckham and Preen for heritage argyle knits, ASAI and Alexachung for tweed blazers, and fast fashion favorites Zara and & Other Stories for relaxed trousers.
+Mainstays like Churches and Prada are the places to find your last-forever oxfords, although Dr. Martens and COS have plenty of leather and vegan alternatives, too.

 Here’s to loose-fitting silhouettes, hibernation-appropriate fabrics and heritage prints.
 Move over, grandma – AW19 is the season of grandpa style.